 - Find out if your parents are ready to make the move

-Now that you are aware of your finances, and requirements of your aging parents, you also need to make the decision about the type of stay.
+Now that you are aware of your finances and the requirements of your aging parents, you also need to decide on the type of stay.
 Assisted Living communities come in various formats.
-A community can have anywhere between 5 to 100 residents depending upon facility size and layout.
+Depending on facility size and layout, a community can have anywhere between 5 to 100 residents.

 Now that your basic research is completed, it’s time to pay a visit to shortlisted communities.
 Schedule a trip to the community to understand their environment.
 If possible, plan the visit along with your parents.
 It’s recommended to understand the community culture, know the meal preparations being offered, and take a tour of the premises.